Eversheds Sutherland

 Eversheds Sutherland is a global multinational law practice created by a combination of law firms Eversheds LLP and Sutherland Asbill & Brennan LLP, in February 2017, and is one of the 50 largest law practices in the world.

 History

 Between 2008 and 2010, Eversheds had four rounds of redundancies and cut a total of around 730 jobs, the largest staff reductions of any UK-based law firm in that period.

 In May 2011, Eversheds merged with the law consortium KSLG, which comprised Dhabaan & Partners in Saudi Arabia; Khasawneh & Associates in the UAE; and Sanad Law Group in Jordan and Iraq.

 In 2013, Eversheds split from its South African arm, which rebranded to its former name, Routledge Modise.

+In January 2026, the company established a US Innovation Department focused on AI, technology, data and process improvements.
+The department, led by Senior Director Katrina Dittmer, consolidated functions including data and analytics, research and knowledge services, legal technology, client-facing technologies, and change management and adoption.

+In July 2026, Eversheds Sutherland took possession of its new Birmingham office at Three Chamberlain Square, part of the Paradise redevelopment in Birmingham city centre.
+The firm said its approximately 500-person Birmingham team would move into two floors of the building in summer 2027.